KathrynKatayama/docs.userdive.com/en/web/devguide/javascript/api/changevirtualurl.md

 `changeVirtualUrl` API can use the following web site.

-- Change the element of display without page transitions
+- Change the element of display without any page transitions
 - Use asynchronous transmission as the Ajax
 - Use JavaScript framework
     - AngularJS